°F

 Contrails

-• Contrails are visible trails of condensed water vapour made by the exhaust of aircraft engines.
+• Visible trails of condensed water vapor made by aircraft exhaust.